 - We have carried out an EDI analysis of the use of the exceptional circumstances policy at the end of the 2016-18 CET cycle to see whether certain groups with protected characteristics were more likely to apply under the policy and/or if they were more likely to be accepted or rejected.
-This data is summarised on pages 9-11. - We will also ask for further evidence during the public consultation.
+This data is summarised on pages 9-11. - We also asked for further evidence during the public consultation (March-July 2021) and have made some updates to the impact assessment on that basis.